numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 has been used since 2009 in the `BBOB workshop series
 <http://numbbo.github.io/workshops/>`_ .
 While concrete details on each of
-the 55 ``bbob-biobj`` functions are given in Section :ref:`sec-test-functions`, we will detail here the main rationals behind them together with their common properties.
+the 55 ``bbob-biobj`` functions are given in Section :ref:`sec-test-functions`, we will detail here the main rationale behind them together with their common properties.